 - Rubber softfall, commonly used in playgrounds had a surface temperature of 52°C.

-Click here to download a copy of the Western Adelaide Urban Heat Mapping Report pdf (14MB)
+Download Western Adelaide Urban Heat Mapping Report

 Click here to view urban heat maps on West Maps